FAQs and Glossary

 How can I access information about Trinity without making a Freedom of Information request?

 A large amount of information about Trinity and its functions is publicly available without the need to make a Freedom of Information request.
-Those seeking information should, in the first instance, consult Trinity's FOI Publication Scheme, the University Calendar, Prospectuses or other publications, the Trinity Enquiries Office (email@example.com, 01-896-1724) or Trinity website.
+Those seeking information should, in the first instance, consult Trinity's FOI Publication Scheme, the University Calendar, Prospectuses , the Trinity Enquiries Office (email@example.com, 01-896-1724) , Trinity website or other publications.
 You may also make direct contact with staff in relevant departments - contact details can be found on the Trinity website.

 How can I make a Freedom of Information Request?